 What is the program about?

 The Sustainable Packaging Designer Trainee (SPDT) program is the most hands-on college level training program offered in the United States.
-Every year, four students are selected based on their academic performance and professional and personal skills to be part of the program.
-The program includes one summer internship and two years of work experience at the Center for Packaging and Unit Load Design.
+Every year, three to five students are selected based on their academic performance and professional and personal skills to be part of the program.
+The program includes three months full-time summer internship, two academic classes, and two years of part-time work experience as a laboratory technician at the Center for Packaging and Unit Load Design.

 During this time, the students learn

 - to operate various testing equipment found in most packaging testing labs,

 - to interpret various ASTM, ISTA, and ISO packaging standards

 - to develop experiments to evaluate the performance of packaging shipped in the physical distribution